anvk/tree-sitter-example/README.md

 Calling `./bin/silly-parser -f ../examples/example1.js -l fs/promises -p readFile` would yield no results because of the `const fs1 = fs;` line

 Also more tests are required

+Also it is not published to NPM.
+This CLI command cannot be installed using `npm install -g`

 ## License